elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<asset>`

-This refers to an asset file related to an article, for example a figure, sub-figure, data file, media, or supplementary file.
+This refers to an asset file related to an article, ie a figure (fig), source code (code), source data (data), media (includes videos, audio and animation) (media), supplementary file (supp), reporting standards (repstand).
+QUESTION - does audio or animation need to go via Glenco.
+TBC

+- fig1
+- media1
+- code1
+- data1
+- supp1
+- repstand1

+Should these be present in an appendix or author response, they will take the suffix A or R, respecitvely before the number, ie: figA1 or mediaR1.

 ###### `<a-id>`